Hike from Moraine Lake to Eiffel Lake for fantastic views of the Valley of the Ten Peaks and Wenkchemna Glacier.

 Getting Here

-Since the parking lot is usually full by 4 AM, we highly recommend booking tickets on the Parks Canada Moraine Lake Shuttle (some walk-up tickets are available on a first-come, first served basis, but numbers are limited so reservations are recommended).
-Prices: $8.00/Adult, $4.00/Senior, $2.00/Youth, $0/Child. ***The shuttle picks up/drops off at Lake Louise Gondola/Ski Resort.***
+The most affordable option is the Parks Canada Moraine Lake Shuttle.
+Book in the spring when reservations open, or reserve tickets online two days in advance at 8 am.
+A small number of walk-up tickets are available on a first-come, first served basis, but numbers are limited so reservations are recommended.
+Prices: $8.00/Adult, $4.00/Senior, FREE for kids 17 & under. ***The shuttle picks up/drops off at Lake Louise Gondola/Ski Resort (lots of free parking).***

 Know Before You Go

 - Moraine Lake Road is closed each year from mid October until June 1st.
-October 10, 2022 is the last day this year you can drive up or take the shuttle bus.
+October 14, 2024 is the last day this year you can take the shuttle bus, weather permitting (the road will close earlier for avalanche danger/poor road conditions).

 - A Parks Canada Discovery Pass / daily admission fee is required to stop in Banff National Park.